TheAnsuz/Lethal-Company-Configurable-Company-API/wiki/createConfig.md

 `Build()` Will create the configuration.
 It will not be created until the method is called (However as mentioned above, the method will called automatically if you assign the creation to a configuration).

 Once the `Build()` is called, you will **not** be able to modify the configuration any further.

+## Configuration types

+You can choose to create a configuration of your own type however it will take you less time to use one of the existing ones:

+-   `String`: Allows any text (up to 32 characters)
+-   `SmallString`: Allows a short text (up to 10 characters)
+-   `Boolean`: Allows true or false
+-   `Percent`: Allows a float value that goes from **0** to **100**
+-   `Float`: Allows any float or whole number value
+-   `Integer`: Allows any whole number value

 ## Using a configuration